thomasWeise/oa/performance/codingAndReproducibility/README.md

    If we initialize the (same) random number generator with the same seed, it will produce the same sequence of random numbers.
    If we know the random seed used for an experiment, then we can start the same algorithm again with the same initialization of the random number generator.
    Then, even if our optimization method is randomized (see [@sec:randomizedAlgos]), it will make the same "random" decisions.
-   In other words, we should be able to repeat the experiments and get identical results.
+   In other words, we should be able to repeat the experiments and get identical results&nbsp;[@KBBDCGJLMPQSVBY2016GLPFOR].
    You can actually do this with the experiments in this book!
    There might be differences if numpy changes the implementation of their [random number generator](https://numpy.org/devdocs/reference/random/generator.html) or if the termination criterion is time-based and a different computer is used.
 5. Ensure that all random seeds in the experiments are generated in a deterministic way.